marirenab/clinical-trial-retention-toolkit/README.md

 This project explores whether clinical-trial design and baseline study features can be used to estimate participant dropout and retention in mental health trials using ClinicalTrials.gov data.

-The repository now includes:
+The repository includes:
-- cleaned project structure
+- project structure
 - reusable Python utilities under `src/`
 - processed retention-modelling datasets
 - exploratory figures